Magnus of Trani: Historical doubts

 The factual basis of the translation narrative is open to doubt: although Fondi was destroyed twice, neither Anagni nor Veroli was ever besieged by Arab forces.
 The antiquarian Pasquale Cayro from San Giovanni Incarico was the first, in 1797, to challenge the commonly accepted account.
 He considered it highly unlikely that the monks and clerics of Fondi would have permitted such a peaceful transfer.
 Moreover, the 5th-century Martyrology of Jerome listed Magnus as a martyr from Fabrateria, which Cayro identified with Falvaterra, near Ceprano.
 Magnus may have passed through Fondi on his way back from Rome, but he neither died nor was buried there; his body was later transferred directly to Veroli.

 More recently, archaeologists and historians have proposed San Giovanni Incarico, situated along the river Liri, as the place where the legend may have originated.
-The archaeologist Angelo Nicolai identied a former church where the saint's body might have been interned.
+The archaeologist Angelo Nicolai identified a former church where the saint's body might have been interred.
 In a later phase, the narrative setting must have shifted to nearby Ceprano, where churches dedicated to Magnus and Paternus were present in the tenth and eleventh centuries.
 Vincenzo Fiocchi Nicolai proposed a subsequent transfer of Magnus's relics to Fondi, possibly in the context of monastic consolidation or episcopal reorganization.

 The historian Alessandro Vella has speculated that the relics may have been looted in 862 by imperial troops returning from a military campaign in southern Italy and brought to Rome.
 How they came to be in Anagni remains unexplained.